Find similiar products:

 Children under 20 kilograms

-If you take more Dyzantil than you should, tell a doctor or go to a hospital casualty department straight away.
+If you or your child take more Dyzantil than you should, contact your GP or specialist urgently or go to a hospital casualty department immediately.
 Take the medicine pack with you.
 This is so the doctor knows what you have taken.

-The following effects may happen: feeling sick or being sick, headaches, blurred vision due to pupils of the eye becoming smaller, dizziness, poor reflexes, confusion, memory loss and tiredness.
-You may also have a weak or ‘floppy’ muscles, fits (seizures), loss of consciousness, behavioural changes and breathing difficulties such as fast breathing, shortness of breath or chest pain.
+The following effects may happen: feeling sick or being sick, headache, blurred vision due to pupil of the eye becoming smaller, dizziness, poor reflexes, confusion, memory loss and tiredness.
+You may also have weak or ‘floppy’ muscles, fits (seizures), loss of consciousness, behavioural changes and breathing difficulties such as fast breathing, shortness of breath or chest pain.

 If you or your child forget to take a dose, take it as soon as you remember.
 However, if it is nearly time for the next dose, skip the missed dose.
 Do not take a double dose to make up for a forgotten dose.